openhab/openhab-docs/installation/index.md

   - **Stable:** Use the latest official release ([hosted on Bintray](https://bintray.com/openhab/mvn/openhab-distro)).
   - **Snapshot:** Benefit from the latest changes in the daily created snapshot ([hosted on CloudBees](https://openhab.ci.cloudbees.com/job/openHAB-Distribution)).

-  Because openHAB 2 is still under development, it is recommended for experienced users to use the latest snapshot.

 ## Installation

-Please follow the instructions in the installation article matching your platform.
+Please follow the instructions in the installation article matching your platform (see the menu to the left).

 ## Additional Steps